Dash Enterprise Administration

 3. Service: Systems Manager; Actions: all GetParameter; Resources: Any

-4. Create three IAM Service Roles (guide):
+4. Create three IAM Service Roles ():

 1. One “registry manager” role with the EC2 use case and the new policy from Step 3 attached